BanaipePT/SlenderGirls/README.md

 ## About the Game

-It'll be based in the original version of SlenderMan.
-The key difference is that we'll be using the "girls" from the real story.
+It'll be based in the original version of **SlenderMan**.
+The key difference is that we'll be using the *"girls"* from the real story.

-To finish the game you have to find some pieces of paper that will tell you where to find the key used to open the exit door.
+To finish the game you have to find some **pieces of paper** that will tell you where to find **the key** used to open the exit door.

-Be careful not to encounter the monster while you're walking trough the map!
+Be careful not to encounter **the monster** while you're walking trough the map!

 ## Key Features